 Models should be alert, attentive, and have a "light in their countenances."

-Avoid dull photos of students staring or pointing at computer, tablet or mobile screens.
+Avoid dull photos of students staring or pointing at a computer, tablet, or mobile screens.
 Instead let their attention be on the camera or another person.

 Be aware of your models' surroundings.
 Avoid background elements that interact with the student negatively and cause strange tangents, such as trees appearing to grow out of people's heads.